Collis and Arabella Huntington’s “State-Dining Room” at No. 2 NYC (1900)

 Date: January 23, 1900

-1. Huitres (Oysters on the Half Shell)
+1. Huitres (Oysters on the Half Shell) [usually served with Spanish Amontillado sherry]

-2. Consommé Tortue (Clear turtle soup) with Relish dishes: Celery sticks, Queen Olives, & Roasted Almonds
+with Relish dishes: Celery sticks, Queen Olives, & Roasted Almonds

 3. Fish course: Bass, Sauce mousseline served with Sauterne White wine

-4. Entrée course: Selle de Agneau, roasted & salted leg of Lamb served with Haricots Verts (French Green Beans) and Pommes Hollandaise (Potato au gratin with Hollandaise Sauce & heavy cream)
+4. Entrée course: Selle de Agneau, roasted & salted leg of Lamb served with Haricots Verts (French Green Beans) and Pommes Hollandaise (Potato au gratin with Hollandaise Sauce & heavy cream) [served with red French Bordeaux wine or French Champagne]

 5. Terrapin (turtle stew) a southern specialty like “Terrapin a la Maryland” which is a white wine cream sauce with mirepoix of vegetables

-7. Canvas Back Duck (served with Hominy & Jelly, probably Orange Jelly served with Victorian Claret red wine
+7. Canvas Back Duck (served with Hominy & Jelly, probably Orange Jelly served with Victorian Claret red wine)

 8. Salade Course (French style after the entree) probably Waldorf salad or Chiffonade Salad (French style chopped vegetables, lettuce, French arugula & herb salad with a French Vinaigrette maybe served with Roquefort cheese, a favorite of the Huntingtons